yarnthen/yarnthencohosking/_posts/2018-03-28-battle-city-unity-25.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 24 : Bonus Crates - Level Up"
+title: "Battle City in Unity Part 24 : Bonus Crates - Level Up"
-excerpt: Recreate Battle City in Unity Part 24
+excerpt: Battle City in Unity Part 24
 summary: This post is part 24 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 This one is probably the hardest of the bonus crates to create as it has multi-tier changes.
 Let's look at what we should expect with the upgrades